jamiekim87/goodreadme/README.md

    - [Questions](#questions)

  ## Description

-   This is a new React-based Google Books Search app that requires you to create React componeents, work with helper/util functions, and utilize React lifecycle method to query      and display books based on user searches.
-It also uses Node, Express and MongoDB so that users can save books to review or purchase later.
+    Using React, this is an application to share the multiple projects that I worked on so far.
+I will be updating my portfolio and other materials to build toward being employer competitive.
+I have added about, portfolio, and contact page for my portfolio presenting 6 of my precious projects that I have worked on.
+I first had to install the npx create-react-app packages to start the server. and made adjuestments to public and source folder to began my work in react portfolio.
+After that, I had to import the properties that I will be using on React to futher build my website.
+My favorite part of this app was to create and design my own web page with react strap which brought variety of presentable stylesheets that made my page look wonderful!
+React has been a greatest technology that I have used so far and I would love to build more pages upon it using multiples of sources.
+As I am building toward being a web developer, I felt as those I was building toward my goal that has been don for a journey.

  ## Installation

    to use this app, following these files: npx create-react-app my-app and npm packages

  ## Usage

-   the usage of this app is to utilize the React to build the app that searched books on user seaches and save book to review and purchase.
+   the usage of this app is to utilize the React to build the app that display the projects and coursework on portfolio page.

  ## License
  [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)